 Nominated individuals are then asked to complete full application.
 Nominees will be asked to submit their basic personal information, academic credentials (including a complete list of publications and conferences) a 750-word personal essay, research grant proposal and accompanying budget.

 Through a meticulous, transparent process, a team of leading Israeli and international academics volunteer to select Fellows who demonstrate academic excellence, leadership, drive and community commitment.

-The Azrieli Faculty Fellow will receive a salary (including benefits) consistent with the remuneration and benefits of faculty of the rank of “Lecturer” or “Senior Lecturer”, “Associate Professor,” or other equivalent rank, as per the position the University has offered the Fellow.
+Azrieli Early Career Faculty Fellows will receive a salary (including benefits) consistent with the remuneration and benefits of faculty of the rank of “Lecturer” or “Senior Lecturer”, “Associate Professor,” or other equivalent ranks, as per the position the University has offered the Fellow.

-In addition to salary, the Azrieli Faculty Fellow will receive a research grant of up to US $210,000, as justified by the submitted research plan and budget, to be paid over the course of the fellowship at the discretion of the Azrieli Foundation.
+In addition to salary, an Azrieli Early Career Faculty Fellow will receive a research grant of up to 735,000 ILS over the course of the Fellowship at the discretion of the Azrieli Foundation.